innovation-hub-bergisches-rheinland/prox-api-gateway/README.md

 The purpose of this service is to provide routing capabilities to other services.
 The API gateway acts as a single entrypoint for multiple services.

+## ⚠️ DEPRECATED ⚠️

+The service has been deprecated as it's only purpose is forwarding API calls to a single service.
+We don't see any reason to use a spring-based service for this, rather simply use a reverse proxy.

 #### A note on automatic formatting and linting

 We partially use the Node.js runtime and npm to introduce a consistent code formatting in the whole